highlights of operations

 In Liberia, Chevron works through our subsidiary Chevron Liberia Limited.
 In September 2010, the Liberian government granted Chevron approval to acquire interests in three deepwater blocks.
 Since 2011, Chevron has maintained an office in the capital, Monrovia.

 Chevron operates and holds a 45 percent interest in Block LB-14 off the coast of Liberia.
 The deepwater block covers 260,000 net acres (1,053 sq km).
-Blocks LB-11 and LB-12 were relinquished in the second quarter of 2016.
+The LB-14 production-sharing contract expires in 2018.

 in the community